Node.js Request Path: DNS, TCP, libuv & Callbacks

 queueMicrotask(() => socket.resume());

-The pause does not stop the peer from sending.
+});The pause does not stop the peer from sending.
 It stops Node from emitting readable data to your JavaScript code until resume.
 The kernel receive buffer can still fill.
 TCP flow control can still push back on the sender if the process waits too long.
 The pause is an application-side flow decision, not a network admission decision.

 One Connection, Two Observation Points

 Client code observes its outbound socket.
 Server code observes an accepted socket.
 The kernel and network observe packets and TCP state between those two JavaScript objects.
-A successful client 'connect' event and a server 'connection' event are related, but neither callback is a distributed timestamp.
+A successful client 'connect' event and a server 'connection' event are related, but neither callback is a shared timestamp.

-Use a tiny pair:
+Use a tiny pair -

 const server = net.createServer(socket => {